isomerpages/mse/_policies/5-clean-land.md

 <div>
 	<input type="checkbox" id="title11"  /><label for="title11">Waste Production Never Stops</label>
 	<div class="accordion-content">
-		<p>In line with population and economic growth, the volume of waste produced has increased more than six-fold over the past 40 years.
-In 1970, we were producing some 1,200 tonnes of waste each day.
-Today, the amount has grown to more than 8,700 tonnes per day.</p>
+		<p>In line with population and economic growth, the volume of waste produced has increased exponentially.</p>
 		<p>Without an efficient waste collection system in place, piles of rubbish would accumulate near homes and workplaces and create breeding grounds for pests and poses threats to public health.</p>
 	</div>
 	<input type="checkbox" id="title12"  /><label for="title12">The Challenge: Our Climate Cannot Tolerate Waste</label>